kaunel85/ong-bylaws/bylaws.md

 61. Any Member who has failed to inform the Treasurer that they will not be returning as an active member by July 10th will be held responsible for paying their individual insurance fee as assessed by insurer.
 This fee will be due no later than September 30th.

-62. Members taking one or more terms of co-op may be elegible for relief from financal comittments if written notice is given to the President and Treasurer at least two months in advance of the co-op term.
+62. Members taking one or more terms of co-op may be elegible for some relief from financal comittments if written notice is given to the President and Treasurer at least two months in advance of the co-op term.
 As Members on co-op terms are still enrolled at McMaster they will retain Active status.

 63. Chapter bills or fine assessments (including Dues) shall be paid to the Treasurer by cheque or Interac E-Transfer, in care of Phi Delta Theta – Ontario Gamma, by the 10th of each month billed.
 Additional fees may be added for processing.
     1. If the bill has not been paid by the 31st of the month, The Code Section 154, 155, and 156 will be put into effect, and proper judicial procedure will be followed.
     2. If a Member withdraws from McMaster University while owing the chapter they will be given thirty (30) days to pay the full amount owing to the Chapter.
 If this amount is not paid within this time period, the Member will be recommended for expulsion to General Headquarters.

-64. Receipts will be issued by the Treasurer, President, or Vice President for all payments.
+64. Receipts will be issued by the Treasurer, President, or Vice-President for all payments.
 It is the Member’s responsibility to maintain their receipts.

 65. The Treasurer will maintain a bank account for the chapter fund (chequings).